Estimating My Heart Disease Risks

 The stress test said my heart is fine:

-It completely contradicts the Apple Watch-estimated VO2Max that was driving my recent concerns.
+It completely contradicts the Apple Watch-estimated VO2Max that had been driving my concerns.

 Exercise capacity: Overall, the patient’s exercise capacity was excellent.
 The estimated VO2 max is 45.09 ml/min/kg.